jordanpotti/jordanpotti.github.io/_pages/home.md

 ## The Questions

 **The Questions** are sets of questions that need to be answered at a given maturity level.
-The answers are highly dynamic and should be reveiwed frequently.
+The answers are highly dynamic and should be reviewed frequently.

 #### Base Questions
 	What does blue assume about their own abilities?